Jurager/teams/docs/invitations.md

 > [!NOTE]
 > Route is loaded through package route group.
 If you use custom route prefix settings, verify final URL with `php artisan route:list`.

+> [!WARNING]
+> Package route file has optional `signed` middleware commented out.
+If you require strict signed-link validation, enable it in your route/controller implementation.